 This means that moisture retarders are placed on the warm side of the wall surface to prevent condensation buildup.
 Incorrectly placed vapor barriers can cause damage to the walls, as well as ruin the overall quality of wines.

 Sealing the Wine Storage Room with a Quality Wine Cellar Door

-An efficient wine cellar door must be weather stripped on all sides, and equipped with an automatic door bottom for better seal.
+An efficient wine cellar door must be weather-stripped on all sides and equipped with an automatic door bottom for a better seal.
 It must be exterior rated, to prevent it from warping and shrinking over time.

 A wine cellar door should be functional and aesthetically pleasing.
 The right door will completely seal the entryway and prevent outside air from getting into the wine room.
 It will also enhance the beauty of the wine storage space.
 Common materials used in wine cellar doors are wood, glass, wrought iron – or a combination of all of the components.

 Wooden entryway doors are ideally constructed out of Laminated Veneer Lumber (or LVL).
 LVL is a wood product that consists of several layers of thin wood, attached together by adhesives.
-This not only provides better insulation quality and excellent durability, but also makes the door more resistant to warping.
-Regular doors will often warp over time and loose their ability to keep the room completely sealed.
-Loss of a good door seal can result in problems with mold, higher running costs and the premature breakdown of the cooling equipment due to excessive run-time.
+This not only provides better insulation quality and excellent durability but also makes the door more resistant to warping.
+Regular doors will often warp over time and lose their ability to keep the room completely sealed.
+Loss of a good door seal can result in problems with mold, higher running costs, and the premature breakdown of the cooling equipment due to excessive run-time.

 Choosing the Right Wine Storage and Display Racks

 In wine cellar construction and wine cellar design, the right type of wine storage and display racks should be taken into account.
 Good quality wine racks are essential as they promote the proper placement of wine bottles during storage and help to increase airflow.